 One smell that drives these insects away is eucalyptus, which is an essential oil that is easy to purchase.
 This scent will usually keep wasps far away from the areas in which is sprayed.

 Citronella is also one type of odour that is universal in repelling virtually any sort of flying insect.
 Citronella candles are sold in most department stores and work well to keep a surrounding area wasp-free.

 Vinegar is a substance that can work wonders for inexpensive pest control solutions.
 Vinegar works against wasps as a repellent due to the strong acidity of the substance.

 To kill wasps with vinegar, apple cider vinegar works best due to the concentration of fruit juices.
 You can build a small outside trap with a bowl of apple cider vinegar to lure the insects into the bowl and cause the wasps to drown.

 All of these methods will get rid of wasp problems but this is a dangerous pest to go after on your own.
 Professional pest control is always the best solution to consider since this will remove the possibility of being stung by these aggressive insects.

-For quick and thorough wasp nest removal in Southampton, Malum Southern Pest & Bird Control makes it our mission to safely remove the homes of these painful insects to make your yard 100% wasp-free.
+For quick and thorough wasp nest removal in Portsmouth and surrounding areas, Malum Southern Pest & Bird Control makes it our mission to safely remove the homes of these painful insects to make your yard 100% wasp-free.